sbelaite/Dragonglasswallet/README.md

-Add 'dragonglass' folder into the Dragonglasswallet folder by copy paste
+Add 'dragonglass' folder into the Dragonglasswallet folder via copy paste

 or